kixxauth/bloxx/README.md

 * Helps to make the code self documenting.
 * Offers some structure to the data.

 BLOXX JavaScript Models are not part of any larger MVC framework.
-There isn't even much code dedicated to persistence, so you can just use BLOXX models without a database layer if you'd like.
+Just immutable data structures to lend some structure to application code.
+Use them however you like!

 Designed to work in both the Browser (IE9+) and Node.js.